 Although the military organisation based on the British model, the MAF still has its own identity in maintaining Islamic and local elements and has the potential to create an Islamic-based defenceconceptwitha local environment.
 The Islamicpotential is an element that correlates with the Malay spirit of awareness to liberate the country from the shackles of colonialism.
 The colonial authorities are well aware that the religious spirit is a power or a force that can undermine the colonial system in which Islam, as a religion, aspireto the Malays.
 Therefore, the colonialists are very careful in serving sentiments and welfare in this religious aspect.
-Whenthe MalayaRegiment was established on March 1, 1933, the British did not take serious note of the requirements of the Islamic religion, but after the first group of the Malaya Regiment had completed a series of basic training sessions, they began to press the British to emphasise the needs and welfare of the religious aspect.
+When the MalayaRegiment was established on March 1, 1933, the British did not take serious note of the requirements of the Islamic religious aspect.
+As a result of the meds and welfare of the religious aspect.
 As a result of the insistence, the British established the position of imam on September 1, 1933.
 The salary of this imam was paid using the battalion fund (Mohammed Rahim 1989).